jxtngx/lightning-lab/README.md

 ## Additional Resources

-Aside from the above, I've written a [wiki](https://github.com/JustinGoheen/lightning-pod/wiki) to help guide individuals through some of the concepts and tooling discussed below.
+Aside from the above, I've started a [wiki](https://justingoheen.github.io/lightning-engineer/) to help guide individuals through some of the concepts and tooling discussed below.

 # Tooling